Government of New York City: Mayor

-The Mayor is the chief executive officer of the city and a magistrate, appoints and removes all unelected officers and exercises all the powers vested in the city except otherwise provided by law, and is responsible for the effectiveness and integrity of city government operations.
+The Mayor is the chief executive officer of the city and a magistrate, is the authority that appoints and removes all unelected officers and exercises all the powers vested in the city except otherwise provided by law, and is responsible for the effectiveness and integrity of city government operations.
 The mayor is directly elected by popular vote for a four-year term.
 The mayor is also responsible for creating the city's budget through the New York City Mayor's Office of Management and Budget, submitted for approval, not drafting, to the Council.

 Other citywide offices

 Along with the mayor, the Public Advocate and the Comptroller are the only three directly elected citywide officials in New York City.

 Public Advocate

 The Public Advocate is an elected official with responsibility to ease public relations with the government, investigate complaints regarding city agencies, mediate disputes between city agencies and citizens, serve as the city's ombudsman and advise the mayor on community relations.
 The Public Advocate is a member of the Council.
 The Public Advocate stands first in line of succession to the mayoralty.